gsunit/Pectoral-Muscle-Removal-From-Mammograms/README.md

 - We can repeatedly apply this algorithm on such images, and try to chisel away remaining parts of the pectoral muscle in each iteration.
 - The parameters for the shortlisting lines have been chosen manually.
 However, they can be easily learned given a bigger dataset.

+> Give me a place to stand, and I shall move the earth. - Archimedes
+> Give me more data, and I can learn the parameters. - Me :)

 ### Please refer `pectoral-segmentation.ipynb` for the complete code.
 I have tried to explain each step as clearly as I could.